-In October 2013, the Company issued 774,000 Founders' Shares and 100,500 Common Shares to its investors in exchange for total proceeds of CHF 87,450.
-In December 2013, the Company issued an additional 193,500 Common Shares to two directors in exchange for total proceeds of CHF 19,350, which was recorded as a Common Share subscription receivable until April 2014, when cash proceeds were received.
+In October 2013, the Company issued 2,579,985 Founders' Shares and 335,000 Common Shares to its investors in exchange for total proceeds of CHF 87,450.
+In December 2013, the Company issued an additional 645,000 Common Shares to two directors in exchange for total proceeds of CHF 19,350, which was recorded as a Common Share subscription receivable until April 2014, when cash proceeds were received.
 The Company recorded the difference between the fair value of the Common Shares issued and the price paid by the founders and directors as equity-based compensation expense in the year ended December 31, 2013.

-In April 2014, in conjunction with the sale of its Series A-2 Preferred Shares, the Company and its founders agreed to transfer 218,940 Founders' Shares to certain employee and non-employee advisors.
+In April 2014, in conjunction with the sale of its Series A-2 Preferred Shares, the Company and its founders agreed to transfer 729,800 Founders' Shares to certain employee and non-employee advisors.
 The shares transferred were subject to service-based vesting conditions.
 If the holder of any restricted Common Shares terminates the service relationship, the unvested shares are subject to a right of repurchase at an escalating purchase price.
 Both vested and unvested shares are subject to a right of repurchase held by Fay Corp. at the original purchase price upon certain triggering events such as termination for cause, material breach of agreement, and insolvency of the holder.
+In June 2016, the Company cancelled outstanding restricted shares granted from Founder shares to a non-employee advisor.
+This award was replaced with restricted shares from Fay Corp.

-A summary of the status of and changes in unvested restricted shares transferred as of December 31, 2014 and December 31, 2015 is as follows:
+A summary of the status of and changes in unvested restricted shares transferred as of December 31, 2014 and 2015, and June 30, 2016, is as follows:

-Shares Grant Dat d-Average te Fair Value Share Unvested Common Shares transferred from Founders' Shares as of December 31, 2013 \$ Transferred 218,940 \$ 5.04 Vested (54,735) \$ 5.04 Unvested Common Shares transferred from Founders' Shares as of December 31, 2014 164,205 \$ 5.04 Vested (79,061) \$ 5.04 Unvested Common Shares transferred from Founders' Shares as of December 31, 2015 85,144 \$ 5.04
+Shares Weighted-Aver Grant Date Fair per Share

+Unvested Common Shares transferred from Founders' Shares as of

+December 31, 2013 \$

+Transferred 729,800 \$ 1.51

+Vested (182,450) \$ 1.51

+Unvested Common Shares transferred from Founders' Shares as of

+December 31, 2014 547,350 \$ 1.51

+Vested (263,537) \$ 1.51

+Unvested Common Shares transferred from Founders' Shares as of

+December 31, 2015 283,813 \$ 1.51

+Vested (unaudited) (57,850) \$ 1.51

+Cancellation of unvested restricted share awards (unaudited) (68,232) \$ 1.51

+Unvested Common Shares transferred from Founders' Shares as of

+June 30, 2016 (unaudited) 157,731 \$ 1.51

 The Company recorded equity-based compensation expense for the Common Shares issued with vesting restrictions from the founders to the employee and non-employee advisors as the awards represented compensation for services to be performed for the benefit of the Company.
 The expense related to the Common Shares transferred from the pool of Founder's Shares to employees and nonemployees with vesting restrictions was \$0 and \$0.5 million, respectively, for the year ended December 31, 2014.
 The expense related to the Common Shares transferred from the pool of Founder's Shares to employees and nonemployees with vesting restrictions was \$19,000 and \$0.5 million, respectively, for the year ended December 31, 2015.
+The expense related to the Common Shares transferred from the pool of Founder's Shares to employees and nonemployees with vesting restrictions was \$0 and \$0.3 million, respectively, for the six months ended June 30, 2015 and \$19,000 and \$0.3 million, respectively, for the six months ended June 30, 2016.